sportnginlegacy/objective-ci/README.md

                      :"oclint-json-compilation-database_options" => "-rc=LONG_LINE=120")
 ```

-In addition to these blanked `:binaryname_options` options, a few tasks support additional options.
+In addition to the blanketed `:binaryname_options` options, a few tasks support additional options.

 * `duplicate_code` supports `:minimum_tokens`, which defaults to 100.
 This value will determine what the minimum amount of duplicated tokens is to constitute as a copy and paste violation.